Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results

 How long can an epoxy flooring system last and why don't you have Lifetime Guarantee?

 First thing you should know is that there is no such thing as a lifetime epoxy coating of any kind.
 It's a pure marketing gimmick.
 So called lifetime guarantees don't cover the coating wearing out, yellowing or even dulling prematurely which the majority of epoxies on the market will do and there's all sorts of hoops you'll have to jump through to get any type of coverage.
 The best plan is to buy something that you will never have to use a guarantee for.
 We guarantee or floors for 5 years across the board with our standard topcoat including against wear which no other company does not even for a day and 10-year guarantee including wear when using the military grade topcoat.
-This is unequaled coverage!
+This is unequaled protection!

 Can I paint outside the garage door and what is the benefit of the military grade topcoat?

 We don't recommend going past the garage door with the epoxy.
 It's garage floor epoxy paint and once you pass the outside edge of the door you're no longer in the garage.
 The epoxy will breakdown in the constant UV exposure.
 If you have a thin strip of concrete outside your garage door we recommend you take a small sample of the epoxy to your local paint store and have them color match it with some inexpensive outdoor concrete paint.
 This way when it gets beat up you can recoat with inexpensive paint rather than with expensive epoxy.
 You can end the epoxy at the inside edge or outside edge of the door.
 Use good duct tape such as Gorilla Duct Tape to form a nice line.
-Painters tape is too thin for our epoxy.
+Painter's tape is too thin for our epoxy.

 What is the disadvantage of garage floor coating?